ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Your subnet auth keys for add validator tx creation: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]
 ```

-Also, as mainnet is being used here, the tool assumes that the first ledger address will be used as signing address.
+Also, as `Mainnet` is being used here, the tool assumes that the first ledger address will be used as signing address.
 So, it is expected that the connected ledger has the subnet control key as its first address.

 Now we need the **NodeID** of our new validator from the very beginning of this tutorial.
 For best results make sure the validator is running and synced.